freent-project/.github/profile/README.md

 ##

 FreeNT 3.1 is a more extendable version of Open NT, a project started in the near 2000s and appears to already be more "unmaintained" than a popular GitHub project.
+FreeNT does not use code from Open NT.

 Similarly the [OpenWindows 11](https://freent-project.github.io/openwindows) OS, created by us, runs on FreeNT 3.1.
 OpenWindows replaces Windows with a project that does NOT track you, is more SECURE, and more